Irreducible skew polynomials over domains: Introduction

-The paper is organized as follows: In Section \ref{sec:irreduciblebenodomain}, we establish some necessary and sufficient criteria for skew polynomials in $S[t;\sigma,\delta]$ of degree less than or equal to four to be irreducible.
-The situation is easiest when $S$ is a right Ore domain, then we can take a skew polynomial $f\in S[t;\sigma,\delta]$ and check if it is irreducible over $D[t;\sigma,\delta]$, where $D$ is the right ring of fractions of $S$, in order to obtain necessary conditions of $f$ to be irreducible.
-We employ this for the polynomial $f(t)=t^m-a\in S[t;\sigma,\delta]$.
-In Section \ref{subsec:irred}, we look at irreducible polynomials of degree two and three in skew polynomial rings over a polynomial ring $K[y][t;\sigma]$.
+The paper is organized as follows: In Section \ref{sec:irreduciblebenodomain}, we collect some necessary and sufficient criteria for skew polynomials in $S[t;\sigma,\delta]$ of degree less than five to be irreducible, adjusting well known results for skew polynomials over division rings, whose proofs carry over without problems.
+The situation is easiest when $S$ is a right Ore domain.
+To see if $f\in R$ to be irreducible, we can simply check if $f$ is irreducible in $D[t;\sigma,\delta]$, where $D$ is the right ring of fractions of $S$.
+We employ this approach for $f(t)=t^m-a\in S[t;\sigma,\delta]$.
+In Section \ref{subsec:irred}, we systematically look at irreducibility criteria for polynomials of degree two and three in $K[y][t;\sigma]$.
 Following \cite{BI, BII, BIII}, we define $A_h=K[y][t; \delta]$ with $\delta(r) = r'h$ for some $h(y) \in K[y]$, where $r'$ is the usual derivation of $r$ with respect to $y$.
-For instance, $A_y$ is the universal enveloping algebra of the two-dimensional non-abelian Lie algebra, and the algebra $A_{y^2}$ is also known as the Jordan plane which appears in noncommutative algebraic geometry.
-Irreducible polynomials of degree two and three as well as $f(t)=t^m-a$ in the quantum plane, and irreducible skew polynomials of degree two in a quantized Weyl algebra and in $A_h=K[y][t; \delta]$ are considered in Section \ref{sec:Weyletc}.
+For instance, $A_y$ is the universal enveloping algebra of the two-dimensional non-abelian Lie algebra.
+The algebra $A_{y^2}$ is also known as the Jordan plane which appears in noncommutative algebraic geometry.
+Irreducible polynomials of degree two and three as well as $f(t)=t^m-a$ in the quantum plane, and irreducible skew polynomials of degree two in a quantized Weyl algebra and in $A_h$ are then considered in Section \ref{sec:Weyletc}.

-In particular, we show that a monic polynomial $f(t) \in K[t]$ of degree two or three is irreducible in the quantum plane $K[y][t;\sigma]$ if and only if it is irreducible in $K[t]$ (Corollary \ref{thm:irredquantum}), and that a degree two polynomial $f(t) \in K[t]$ is irreducible in the quantized Weyl algebra $K[y][t;\sigma,\delta]$ if and only if it is irreducible in $K[t]$ (Corollary \ref{thm:irredWeyl}).
+In particular, a monic polynomial $f \in K[t]$ of degree two or three is irreducible in the quantum plane $K[y][t;\sigma]$ if and only if it is irreducible in $K[t]$ (Corollary \ref{thm:irredquantum}), and a degree two polynomial $f \in K[t]$ is irreducible in the quantized Weyl algebra $K[y][t;\sigma,\delta]$ if and only if it is irreducible in $K[t]$ (Corollary \ref{thm:irredWeyl}).